asalber/asalber.github.io/statistics/manual/probability.md

 \end{array}
 $$

 However, these probabilities depends on the proportion of persons with the disease in the population $P(D)$ that is known as of the disease.
-They can be calculated from the sensibility and the specificity of the diagnostic test using the Bayes theorem.
+They can be calculated from the sensitivity and the specificity of the diagnostic test using the Bayes theorem.

 $$
 \begin{aligned}